 During 2006, the National Bureau of Statistics (NBS) conducted the fieldwork for Tanzania's fourth Integrated Labour Force Survey (ILFS).
 The survey included a module on child labour as well as one on time use.
 The NBS implemented the survey in collaboration with the Ministry of Labour, Employment and Youth Development in Tanzania Mainland.
-The survey was funded by the government of Tanzania through the Vice Presidents Office and Poverty Eradication Department of the Ministry of Planning, Economy and Empowerment in collaboration with development partners, the United Nations Children's Fund and International Labour Organisation, as part of the overall monitoring system for MKUKUTA, Tanzania's National Strategy for Growth and Poverty Reduction.
+The survey was funded by the government of Tanzania through the Vice Presidents Office and Poverty Eradication Department of the Ministry of Planning, Economy and Empowerment in collaboration with development partners, as part of the overall monitoring system for MKUKUTA, Tanzania's National Strategy for Growth and Poverty Reduction.
 In Zanzibar, Office of the Government Statistician (OCGS) implemented the survey in collaboration with the MLYCD.
 He survey was funded by the Government and UNDP.